Friday, August 8, 2008

 Finding the local bakery is key to our survival but have to arrive early as they sell out fast!

-Finding the local bakery is key to our survival
+Finding the local bakery is key to our survival.

-but have to arrive early as they sell out fast!
+Arrive early as they sell out fast!

-We find a small grocery store that has specific hours and load up on cheese, local sausage, tomatoes, fruit and chocolates to eat in our room.
-We find a couple bakeries in this little town but you have to be there first thing in the morning or go hungry.
-We walk the hilly seaside and it’s very quiet except for the constant running of trains, racing motorbikes and a few cats.
+We discover a small grocery store with specific hours and stock up on cheese, local sausage, tomatoes, fruit, and chocolates to enjoy in our room.
+In this little town, we find a couple of bakeries, but you have to arrive first thing in the morning, or you'll go hungry.

 Abandoned and gutted out buildings are throughout the landscapes of Cerbere.